 Setup instructions:

-1. Collect or purchase pumpkin spice-themed items.
+Collect or purchase autumn-themed hamper items.

 Required materials:

-Fall-themed basket and wrapping materials
+Decorative hamper basket and wrapping materials.

 Fundraising variations: